 - partial regurgitation of stomach contents

 If you or someone you know is having severe stabbing pain, it could be a medical emergency.
-You should consult with a doctor right away.
+Seek immediate medical care.

 Dehydration is also a medical emergency.
 If you’re unable to consume liquids without vomiting or are having severe and persistent diarrhea, you may need to go to the emergency room for intravenous (IV) fluids.

-Your doctor might be able to diagnose the cause of your stomach pain just by listening to you describe your symptoms.
+Your doctor might be able to diagnose the cause of your stomach pain simply by hearing about your symptoms.
 Sometimes, however, more invasive tests may be necessary.
-This could include:
+This could

 If you’re experiencing stomach pain after eating, you may already have tried a few at-home treatments.
 If you haven’t found anything that works, it could be because you haven’t pinpointed the right underlying cause.